• Skip to main content

 Nonfiction Geography & Atlases

-Last, but definitely not least in a child’s geography education is the inclusion of interesting atlases or geographic encyclopedias!
+Last, but definitely not least in a child's geography education is a collection of interesting atlases or geographic encyclopedias!
 Make sure the maps are unique, detailed and invite children to think about the people, animals and plants that live and grow in the region they are looking at!

 Find it: Bookshop | Amazon